gaguriee/Weather_Crime/README.md

 ### 2. import weather data, crime data
 We need enough data to determine the relationship between weather and crime.
-So we analyzeㅇ Chicago, which has such a high crime rate that it is called the "city of crime," as an area.
+So we analyze Chicago, which has such a high crime rate that it is called the "city of crime," as an area.

 In the crime dataset, we can get the type of crime, date, arrest, location, etc.

 In the weather dataset, we can obtain various weather information such as temperature, sensory temperature, precipitation, humidity, wind speed, sloar energy.